pachyderm/pachyderm/doc/docs/master/contributing/supported-releases.md

 ### End of Life (EOL) Features

-`End of Life` or `EOL` inidicates that a feature is no longer supported.
+`End of Life` or `EOL` indicates that a feature is no longer supported.

 - Documentation will be archived.
 - Support is no longer available for End of Life (EOL) features.
 Support can assist upgrading to a newer version.